theguitxo/sw/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+This project is an little app for query data of Star Wars movies.
+Uses the SWAPI (The Star Wars API) https://swapi.co/

 ## Development server

 Run `ng serve --base-href '/sw/'` for a dev server.
 Navigate to `http://localhost:4200/sw/`.
 The app will automatically reload if you change any of the source files.